-If others in your family are obese, then you have a higher risk for obesity.
+If others in your family are obese, then you have a higher risk of obesity.
 A study in Canada looked at 12 sets of identical twins.
 Each twin consumed 1000 extra calories a day for three weeks.
-All of the subjects in the study gained weight.
-But not all subjects gained the same amount of weight.
-The interesting thing, though, was that in each set of twins, one twin gained the same amount as the other.
+All of the subjects in the study got fat.
+But not all of them gained the same amount of weight.
+The interesting thing was that in each set of twins, one twin gained the same amount as the other.

 In 1994, scientists found a gene in mice that was linked to obesity.
-This gene produces the protein leptin, which contributes to feeling full.
+This gene produces the protein gut hormone known as leptin, which contributes to feeling full.
 Mice with a defective gene eat large amounts of food.
 But when humans were studied, the results were not the same, So it seems unlikely that a single gene can explain severe obesity.

 Genetic research does show that some processes don’t work as well in obese people as they do in others.
 These include how fat is burned, metabolism, and feelings of hunger and fullness.

 Metabolism refers to how your body gets energy from food.
 Lots of things can affect metabolism.
 For instance, trouble with your thyroid gland can change your metabolism and lead to obesity or morbid obesity.

 Your diet can affect your chubbiness.
 Things like not eating a balanced diet, fast food, and fattening snacks between meals can cause obesity.
 Another habit that can cause obesity is eating portions that are too large or too rich.
 Drinking too many high-calorie beverages can also cause it.
 Not getting enough exercise can make the effect of these habits worse.